css-modules/cssm-rails/README.md

 ## TODO

 * Upgrade to ExecJS 2.7 – needs to be patched to run async code
-* pre-process sass, scss, css via Sprockets
+* test pre-process sass, scss, css via Sprockets
 * add view helper `cssm "event:title"` (the view helper should be then used via erb in JS)
 * add configuration that can be environment specific (format of the generated class name)
-* test performance both in production and staging
+* test performance in production (add cache?)

 ## Development